Salinas lettuce strike of 1936: Role of Lieutenant Colonel Henry R. Sanborn

-Lieutenant Colonel Henry R. Sanborn, a reserve U.S. Army officer, arrived in Salinas to serve as coordinator of law enforcement by the Citizens' Association, although not in an official military capacity.
+Lieutenant Colonel Henry R. Sanborn, a reserve U.S. Army officer, arrived in Salinas to serve as the Citizens' Association's coordinator of law enforcement, although not in an official military capacity.
 He was the publisher of a paper whose focus was on fighting radical and subversive elements, and he had been involved in strikebreaking in other locations, including the warehouse strike at the C&H Sugar Company in Crockett, near San Francisco.
 While in Salinas, he worked under the assumed name, Henry Winter.

-He arrived in Salinas on September 13, 1936 and quickly went to work establishing a command post on the sixth floor of the Jeffery Hotel on Main Street.
+He arrived in Salinas on September 13, 1936, and quickly went to work establishing a command post on the sixth floor of the Jeffery Hotel on Main Street.
 He quickly assembled a general staff of mostly local people to handle logistics, intelligence, and administration.
-The sheriff, chief of police, highway patrol, and public officials all maintained office in the Jeffery Hotel with him and his staff.
+The sheriff, chief of police, highway patrol, and public officials all maintained offices in the Jeffery Hotel with him and his staff.
 From the Jeffrey Hotel, he issued regular reports of communist activity to the press and to California Governor Frank Merriam himself.
 The reports included information that indicated that Communists were pouring into Salinas by the truckload, that some 3,000 longshoremen from San Francisco were en route to Salinas "to mop up the town," and that red flags had been placed throughout the strike area to indicate marshaling areas and the dates that communists would use them.
-None of those reports were true.
-In fact the red flags were real, but they had been placed along roadways by the state highway department to aid in counting traffic.
+None of those reports was true.
+In fact, the red flags were real, but they had been placed along roadways by the state highway department to help count traffic.

 Sanborn bore a good bit of responsibility for the dozen or so communists who eventually made their way to Salinas.
-There might have been more had Union leaders not told them to stay out of town.
+There might have been more had union leaders not told them to stay out of town.